citylikeamradio/ecape/README.md

 ### Disclaimer
 There is a ~10% difference in ECAPE between calc_ecape and Peters' published matlab scripts.
 This is primarily due to a difference in calculated CAPE.
-The tests describe other sources of error.
+The tests describe other sources of error (~1%).

 Since:
  - the methods here are within ~1% of Peters' calculations when CAPE is equivalent in the sample data